Posted 12/23/2013 12:00 am

 Barber, now 37 and incarcerated in the Washington County jail, was the common denominator in two federal indictments issued by grand juries in March.
 It had taken two and a half years for charges to be filed after a bankruptcy judge essentially accused Barber of bankruptcy fraud, but then it took prosecutors only eight months to secure convictions against five of the men and for a jury to acquit the sixth.

 Pleading guilty were Barber, Jeff Whorton, Brandon Rains and James Van Doren.
-A Fort Smith jury in November convicted K. Vaughn Knight, Barber’s former attorney; he has asked for a new trial.
+A Fort Smith jury in November found K. Vaughn Knight, Barber’s former attorney, guilty of several charges.
+Knight has asked for a new trial.

 David Fisher, a Rogers attorney accused of conspiring with Barber, Rains and Whorton, was acquitted in October.